 Ormskirk Clock Tower and the Lightcube in Skelmersdale are shining purple to raise awareness of pancreatic cancer.

-Following a request, West Lancashire Borough Council arranged for the structures to be lit up during the month of November between dusk and dawn as part of Pancreatic Cancer Action’s ‘turn it purple’ campaign.
+Following a request, West Lancashire Borough Council arranged for the structures to be lit up in the second half of November between dusk and dawn as part of Pancreatic Cancer Action’s ‘Turn it Purple’ campaign.

 Pancreatic Cancer Action aims to raise awareness and funds to fight pancreatic cancer and to drive for earlier diagnosis and more effective treatments.

-Every day, 26 men and women will be newly-diagnosed with pancreatic cancer.
+Every day, 27 men and women will be newly-diagnosed with pancreatic cancer.
 The disease is the fifth deadliest cancer in the UK but is often misdiagnosed and patients go to see their GP 13 times on average before the disease is correctly identified.
-This leads to sufferers being faced with a shockingly low 5% chance of survival and an average life expectancy of just three to six months.
+This is a major contributory factor in low survival rates.
+Just three per cent of people with most common type of pancreatic cancer will survive beyond five years, according to a major study released by Pancreatic Cancer UK in June 2018.

-Correct early diagnosis increases the chance of survival tenfold, but according to Pancreatic Cancer UK 74 per cent of people in the UK cannot name a single symptom of pancreatic cancer.
-If you or a member of your family have one or more of the following symptoms then you should seek medical advice:
+Early diagnosis increases 5 year chance of survival from less than 7% to 30%, but worryingly in November 2016 Pancreatic Cancer UK stated that 74 per cent of people in the UK cannot name a single symptom of pancreatic cancer.
+If you or a member of your family have one or more of the following symptoms, that are persistent and not going away, then you should seek medical advice:

-Councillor Neil Furey, Mayor of West Lancashire, said: “West Lancashire Borough Council is delighted to be taking part in turn it purple again this year.
+Councillor Noel Delaney, Mayor of West Lancashire, said: “West Lancashire Borough Council is delighted to be taking part in Turn it Purple again this year.
 Ormskirk Clock Tower and the Lightcube in Sklelmersdale are two of our borough’s most distinctive landmarks and we hope lighting up these two structures will increase awareness of pancreatic cancer.”

-To find out more about pancreatic cancer please visit www.pancreaticcanceraction.org.
+To find out more about pancreatic cancer please visit Pancreatic Cancer Action (external link).